u1234x1234/kaggle-truly-native/README.md

 9th place solution
 Key features:
-- Efficient N-gram extraction with C++
+- Efficient multithreaded N-gram extraction with C++
 - Sparse csr matrix generation on the C++ side (due to the memory limitation of the my machine)
 - XGBoost model on the very sparse features